-International trade tends to be more complex than domestic trade, so when you’re writing an export contract, clarity is essential.
-A well-written contract helps you reduce the risks of doing business abroad, and avoid disputes and costly litigation.
+International trade tends to be more complex than domestic trade, so when you’re drafting an export contract, clarity is essential.
+A well-written contract helps you reduce the risks of doing business abroad and avoid disputes and costly litigation.

 Incoterms apply primarily to:

 - Costs: Who is responsible for the expenses associated with a shipment at any given time during transit?
-These include packing costs, international transport costs and customs duties.
+These include packing and international transport costs and customs duties.